rukayatbolaumar/ADIDAS-SALES-PROJECT/README.md

 I was able to perform the eploratory data analysis on the data using the .describe() function.

 ## VISUALIZATION and INSIGHTS
-I made visualizations to draw insights on the following information on the data.
 * Visual of the sales trend in year 2021: sales appear to trend downwards from the beginning of the year to the end.
-* Visual of the sales trend by month in 2021 showing month with highest and lowest sale : ales increased slightly from the beginning of the year to March where its the lowest.
+* Visual of the sales trend by month in 2021 showing month with highest and lowest sale :
+   Sales increased slightly from the beginning of the year to March where its the lowest.
 July, August and December hold the highest sales
 * Correlation between price of a product and Number of products sold : The scatter plot shows a positive correlation between price and number of products sold.
 This means that as the price of the product increases, the number of products sold also tends to increase.
 * AVERAGE operating margin by retailer and Product: The average operating margin for apparel is higher than the average operating margin for footwear across all retailers.